 The book highlights the need to challenge existing approaches that have overemphasized representational—that is, numerical—diversity.
-For many decades the focus has been on this important first step of increasing the numbers of underrepresented groups.
-However, moving beyond representation towards a truly inclusive organizational culture that produces real performance and equity has been elusive.
-This book moves the focus from achieving numerical diversity to achieving frequent, high quality, equitable, and productive interactions that enable individuals to leverage their distinctive talents, and provides the steps to do so.
-The benefits of this approach occur at the individual, workgroup and organizational levels.
-Real-life examples of good inclusive practices are provided from across the for-profit, nonprofit and governmental sectors and in various organizational contexts.
+For many decades, the focus has been on this important first step of increasing the numbers of underrepresented groups.
+However, moving beyond representation toward a truly inclusive organizational culture that produces real performance and equity has been elusive.
+This book moves the focus from achieving numerical diversity to achieving frequent, high-quality, equitable, and productive interactions that enable individuals to leverage their distinctive talents and provides the steps to do so.
+The benefits of this approach occur at the individual, workgroup, and organizational levels.
+Real-life examples of good inclusive practices are provided from across the for-profit, nonprofit, and governmental sectors and in various organizational contexts.

 Part I: Leveraging the Framework for Inclusive Interactions to Improve Performance and Equity